skypilot-org/skypilot/docs/source/reservations/reservations.rst

 .. note::

-    If any of the fields are specified, please allow about 30 seconds for SkyPilot optimizer to retrieve the latest reservation/block status on all regions and zones from your AWS account.
+    If any of the fields are specified, SkyPilot optimizer may take around 30 seconds to retrieve the latest reservation/block status on all regions and zones from your AWS account.

 .. _utilizing-reservations: